An inclusive and supportive organisation

 - promoting respectful and welcoming environments through our service delivery

-- modifying current services and creating new ones for the LGBTI community
+- modifying current services and creating new ones for the LGBTIQ community

-- creating new and updating existing policies and procedures relating to LGBTI issues
+- creating new and updating existing policies and procedures relating to LGBTIQ issues

-- reflecting our commitment to raising LGBTI awareness in our marketing materials
+- reflecting our commitment to raising LGBTIQ awareness in our marketing materials

-- participating in LGBTI events across Eldercare and in the wider community
+- participating in LGBTIQ events across Eldercare and in the wider community

-Eldercare continues to consult with older lesbian, gay, bisexual, transgender and intersex (LGBTI) people to guide our strategies for making our residential care welcoming and safe for our diverse community.
+Eldercare continues to consult with older lesbian, gay, bisexual, transgender, gender diverse and intersex (LGBTIQ) people to guide our strategies for making our residential care welcoming and safe for our diverse community.